mlissa4/CSE312Project/README.md

 - Once logged in users can navigate to their profile page to upload a new profile picture, delete any of thier own posts, and view the stats on all of thier current posts.

 # To test this procedure
 1. Start your server using docker compose up
 2. Register and Login to the site using the register button on the top right
 3. make a post using the post button and verify that a default grey profile picture is visable under your post
 4. navigate to the profile page and upload an image as a jpg, gif or png
-5. verify your profile image has been updated
+5. verify your profile image has been updated (refresh page if necessary)
-6. go to your profile page and make note of your current stats
+6. go to your profile page and make note of your current stats ((refresh page if necessary and some stats may not be accurate but that is ok)
 7. on a second browser register a new account and leave a 1 star review on your post
 8. on your first browser refresh the porfile page and verify your stats have changed (some may not be accurate but that's ok)
 9. on your first browser delete your post, refresh both pages on both browsers, verify post has been deleted and your stats have changed